 The Bible gives a beautiful promise: “Train up a child in the way he should go: and when he is old, he will not depart from it” (Proverbs 22:6).
 So what is the way a child should go?

 Set family rules and expectations.
 Ask for your children’s input when setting rewards for positive behavior and consequences of negative behavior.
 Teach them why you are establishing these guidelines.
 Then be consistent in carrying them out.

 Your children are watching you all the time.
 The way you live your life will be the most powerful lesson you ever teach them.
 Be a good role model.
 Show them how you would like them to behave by behaving that way yourself.

 Let your children solve their own problems

 Help your children learn and grow by teaching them how to make good decisions.
 When the consequences are small, give your children the chance to choose for themselves.
-It can be difficult to allow your children to take the reins, but let them learn from experience.
 Resist the urge to help, and let your children make their own mistakes.
-Then you can lovingly help them learn from their mistakes.
+Then you can lovingly help them learn from their experiences.